-Yes and no. Your filing for bankruptcy will be reported to credit agencies for ten (10) years and that will tend to make obtaining credit in the future more difficult.
+Yes and no. Your filing for bankruptcy will be reported to credit agencies for ten (10) years and that will tend to make obtaining credit in the future more difficult but not impossible.
 However, since bankruptcy can only be declared once every eight (8) years some banks actually seek out persons who have gone through bankruptcy since they cannot get the protections of bankruptcy again for another eight (8) years.
-However, people who are contemplating filing usually have poor credit to begin with.
+However, people who are contemplating filing usually have poor credit to begin.
+As strange as it may seem, the elimination of debt in bankruptcy can actually improve a credit score.